 Why Selling Big Cat Rescue’s Sanctuary Land Was the Best Decision for Wild Cats

-After over 31 years of operating Big Cat Rescue on our 67-acre sanctuary grounds, we recently sold the property for roughly $20 million to two developers who will transform it into apartments and townhomes.
+After over 31 years of operating Big Cat Rescue on our 67-acre sanctuary grounds, we sold the property in 2024 for roughly $20 million to two developers who will transform it into apartments and townhomes.
 This decision has sparked a mix of reactions, with some expressing disappointment that the sanctuary won’t remain open for visits.
 However, the decision was guided by a commitment to prioritize the well-being of the animals—both those that remained in our care and their wild counterparts.

 Here’s why this was the best course of action for the animals, now and in the future: